yannikkellerde/slurm_tools/README.md

 + Get a GPU shell `srun -p gpu --gres=gpu:a100:1 --mem=120GB --time=05:30:00 --pty bash`
 + Cancel a job `scancel 15588005` (find jobid via squeue)

-## What you can do with slurm without this tool
-+ Get a one GPU debugging shell `srun -p gpu --cpus-per-task=18 --gres=gpu:a100:1 --mem=0 --time=01:00:00 --pty bash`
-+ Create an sbatch file manually and run it on multiple gpus `sbatch path/to/sbatch/script`
-+ Check your running jobs `squeue --me`
-+ Cancel jobs `scancel {jobid}`
-+ Attach shell to running job `srun --pty --overlap --jobid {jobid} bash`

 ## Typical troubles while using slurm without this tool
-+ You want to test/debug your multi-gpu application.
-    1. You write an sbatch script for it.
-    2. You submit the job.
-    3. It takes 10 min for slurm to allocate gpus for your job.
-    4. Then your job fails immediately because of a typo.
-    5. You fix the typo in 5 seconds and resubmit the job.
-It takes 30 min this time for slurm to allocate the gpus.
-    6. Your debuggig process is very slow

 + You want to work on a new project.
     - In addition to the project code, you'll have to design a new sbatch file and probably include it in your repo.
     - Each time you want to change run parameters such as memory, gpu, time or conda env, you'll have to change the sbatch file.